November 2020, Madrid, Spain

 - WHEN: Periods, such as rush hour and off-peak hour, or public holidays and business days.

 - HOW: Driving behaviour parameters (speed, headway, etc.).

 - WHAT: Under specified conditions (rain, accidents, etc.).

-Driving behavior factors in the studied infrastructure referring to speed, Critical Gap or Follow-up Headway, are the most complex data to obtain in an empirical way.
+Driving behaviour factors in the studied infrastructure referring to speed, Critical Gap or Follow-up Headway, are the most complex data to obtain in an empirical way.
 Not only because they are difficult to collect under different environments (e.g., rainy, peak hour) without interrupting in-site traffic, but also because it is very complex to process into raw data.
-As a result, such behavioral data are often overlooked or misused in traffic evaluation analysis as well as safety-related analysis.
+As a result, such behavioural data are often overlooked or misused in traffic evaluation analysis as well as safety-related analysis.

 Because Vectio is so familiar with UAV data collection, we have a wealth of experience in processing videos that often contain certain flaws, such as poor lighting,